Port Washington, New York: Yacht clubs

-The former Knickerbocker Yacht Club was also located within the hamlet.
+The former Knickerbocker Yacht Club was also in the hamlet, along Manhasset Bay.

 Education

 School district

-Port Washington is located within the boundaries of (and is thus served by) the Port Washington Union Free School District.
-Additionally, a small portion of the hamlet's southeastern corner is located within the boundaries of the Roslyn Union Free School District.
-However, there are no homes in the area within the Roslyn UFSD's boundaries, and as such, all students who reside within the hamlet and attend public schools go to Port Washington's schools.
+Port Washington is within the boundaries of (and is thus served by) the Port Washington Union Free School District.
+Additionally, a small portion of the hamlet's southeastern corner is within the boundaries of the Roslyn Union Free School District.
+However, there are no homes in that area of the hamlet, and thus, all students in the hamlet who attend public schools go to Port Washington's schools.

 In 2022, the Port Washington UFSD's high school, Paul D. Schreiber Senior High School, was ranked #733 nationally out of 17,843 schools and #77 in New York High Schools out of 1,212 schools.

 Library district

-Port Washington is located entirely within the boundaries of the Port Washington Library District.
+Port Washington is located within the boundaries of the Port Washington Library District, which is served by the Port Washington Public Library, located in the Village of Baxter Estates.